Atlantic 10 Conference: Expansion, contraction, and football

+Conference realignments and expanding media presence

 Conference realignment in 2013 saw the departure of Temple to the American Athletic Conference, Butler and Xavier to the reconfigured Big East, and Charlotte to Conference USA.
 George Mason joined from the CAA, and Davidson from the Southern Conference announced it would join in 2014.

-The league headquarters have been located in Newport News, Virginia since fall 2009.
+The league headquarters is located in Washington, DC.
+In the Fall of 2023 they relocated the HQ from Newport News, Virginia where it had been located since fall 2009.
 Prior to that, the headquarters was in Philadelphia, within a few miles of member schools Saint Joseph's and La Salle.

 The conference currently has media deals with ESPN, CBS Sports Network, NBC Sports, and digital broadcasts with ESPN+.

-On November 16, 2021, Loyola University Chicago announced that its athletic program - the Loyola Ramblers - would depart the Missouri Valley Conference and join the A-10 effective July 1, 2022.

-The latest change to the A-10 was announced on May 23, 2022 with the addition of men's lacrosse for the 2023 season (2022–23 school year).
-The four full members that sponsor the sport (Richmond, St. Bonaventure, Saint Joseph's, UMass) were joined by affiliate members High Point and Hobart.
+On November 16, 2021, Loyola University Chicago announced that its athletic program - the Loyola Ramblers - would leave the Missouri Valley Conference and join the A-10 effective July 1, 2022.
+On May 23, 2022, the addition of men's lacrosse was announced for the 2023 season.
+The four full members that sponsor the sport (Richmond, St. Bonaventure, Saint Joseph's, UMass) were joined by new affiliate members High Point and Hobart.

+On December 14, 2023, the conference announced a five-year media deal with its current affiliates, ESPN, CBS, and NBC.
+The deal would expand basketball coverage and revenue for the schools.
+The first year of the new contract is the 2024–2025 season and runs through the 2028–29 season.

+In late February 2024, it was announced that the 2024–25 season for UMass sports will be the last season as members of the Atlantic 10.
+The Minutemen will rejoin the Mid-American Conference (MAC) as a full member beginning in 2025.